TAU-DB/ATENA-A-EDA/README.md

 # ATENA Auto-EDA Benchamark (A-EDA): A benchmark dataset for auto-generating EDA sessions.
-This repository contains the automatic benchmark used to evalute ATENA, a system for auto-generating Exploratory Data Analysis (EDA) sessions <a href="https://dl.acm.org/doi/abs/10.1145/3318464.3389779">  [Milo et al., SIGMOD '20] </a>
+This repository contains the automatic benchmark used to evalute ATENA, a system for auto-generating Exploratory Data Analysis (EDA) sessions <a href="https://dl.acm.org/doi/abs/10.1145/3318464.3389779">  [Milo et al., SIGMOD '20] </a>.
-</br>.
 The repository is free for use for academic purposes.
-Upon using, please cite the paper:
+Upon using, please cite the paper:</br>
 ```Ori Bar El, Tova Milo, and Amit Somech.
 2020.
 Automatically Generating Data Exploration Sessions Using Deep Reinforcement Learning.
 SIGMOD ’20, 1527–1537.
 DOI:https://doi.org/10.1145/3318464.3389779```

 ## The problem: Auto-generating meaningful, coherent EDA sessions.